rvaldez1854/Realcamface/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem to our support team.

 **Error Message**